Intermodalics/pickit-docs/docs/robot-integrations/yaskawa/yaskawa_installation_and_setup.rst

 |

 .. warning::
-  The MotoPlus function is not a standard feature on all YRC1000(micro) and DX200 robots.
-It shoud be ordered with the robot.
-Make sure to precise in the order that the MotoPlus's number of files is set to 1 and its number of tasks is set to 5, as these settings can only be configured by Yaskawa service engineer.
+  On old DX200 controllers, the MotoPlus function can only be configured by Yaskawa service engineer.

 Setup the network connection
 ----------------------------